 Collaborate for Training Success

 You’ve identified that your business has a specific training need but all the suitable courses are either too far away or at inconvenient times.
 Budget limitations mean bespoke, in-house training is a no-no so it’s game-over, you’re just going to have to live with that skills gap and let dreams of business growth linger on the ‘one day’ pile.
+Well, never fear.

 Let us introduce collaborative training.

 Whatever you have identified as being a skills gap in your company there’s a pretty good chance that another company, not far from you, is thinking exactly the same thing.
-Whether you need to gen up on finance, get some management training or whatever else, it makes sense to team up with others and share costs.
+Whether you need to upskill on finance, get some management training or whatever else, it makes sense to team up with others and share costs.

 But doesn’t it mean that I will be helping my competitors to upskill?

 Not at all.
 Common training needs aren’t always industry specific.
 Take social media marketing for example.
-A hotel and estate agent are just as likely to want to use the likes of Facebook and Instagram to promote their product; what they are saying and who they are talking to is completely different but the principles in how to harness social media are the same.
+A hotel and estate agent are just as likely to want to use the likes of Facebook and Instagram to promote their product; what they are saying and who they are talking to is completely different, but the principles in how to harness social media are the same.

-Collaborating on training is good for business:
+Collaborating on training is good for business

 - It is cost effective